NationalSecurityAgency/pelz/pykmip_demo/README.md

-# PyKMIP Usage Demo
+# Key Encryption Key (KEK) in-use Protection Demonstration

 ## Introduction
+This part of the project demonstrates how to use the pelz key service to protect the most sensitive keys used by the Accumulo database management software, the key encryption keys (KEKs).

+**This code is intended for demonstration purposes only, it is not intended for operational use.**

+Accumulo encryption and decryption capabilities are documented at [Accumulo On Disk encryption](https://accumulo.apache.org/docs/2.x/security/on-disk-encryption).
+PelzCryptoService is a custom implementation of the Accumulo CryptoService interface that supports pelz integration.
+Accumulo is easily configured to use PelzCryptoService instead of the default AESCryptoService (or any other custom) implementation.
+In an encrypted Accumulo database, data is stored in RFiles encrypted with file encryption keys (FEKs).
+The FEKs are key-wrapped using KEKs and stored, in addition to the encrypted data, as part of the RFile.

-This outlines the steps required to create an end-to-end demo of pelz using both Accumulo and PyKMIP. **These steps are intended for demonstration purposes only, they are not intended for operational use.** The demo demonstrates the ability for Accumulo to request a key-encryption-key stored within PyKMIP.
-Pelz processes this request, retrieves the key, and uses it to wrap/unwrap file keys for Accumulo.
-Although the demo is intended to run in an SGX simulator, this demonstrates a process for retrieving a key from a key server and using a trusted-execution environment to protect it while serving cloud software.
+In this demo, we assume that the KEKs are initially stored in a KMIP key server, which we simulate using [PyKMIP](https://github.com/OpenKMIP/PyKMIP).
+Here we demonstrate the ability for Accumulo to request that pelz wrap or unwrap an FEK, using a KEK hosted by a PyKMIP server.
+Pelz processes this request, retrieves the KEK, and uses it to wrap/unwrap FEKs for Accumulo.
+The KEKs are protected from compromise throughout this process; they are stored securely on the KMIP key server, sent to pelz through a secure communication channel, and protected in use within the pelz trusted execution environment (TEE).
+Although intended to run in an SGX simulator, this code demonstrates a process that can be employed for securely retrieving a key from a key server, and then using a hardware rooted TEE to protect it while serving a cloud-based application.

 These instructions detail the install and setup processes for Accumulo, pelz, PyKMIP, and a proxy server.
-They proxy server coordinates communication between pelz and PyKMIP.
-This is because pelz does not support TLS endpoints within the Trusted-Exceuction Environment (TEE).
+The proxy server coordinates communication between pelz and PyKMIP.
+This is because pelz does not support TLS endpoints within the TEE.
 The instructions then explain how to build Accumulo and run its unit tests using pelz and PyKMIP.
-The unit tests require successful functionality of the PelzCryptoService within Accumulo to protect the file- encryption-keys (FEKs) by using the key-encryption-key (KEK) stored within the PyKMIP server.
+The unit tests verify that the PelzCryptoService functionality within Accumulo correctly protects sample file encryption keys (FEKs) using a key encryption key (KEK) stored within a PyKMIP server.

 ## Keys-in-use demonstration process